Buffett's Berkshire buys Kroger and Biogen, reduces Wells Fargo and Goldman stakes

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) on Friday said it has taken a $549.1 million stake in Kroger Co (KR.N), investing in the largest U.S. supermarket chain as smaller rivals struggle.
+(Reuters) - Warren Buffett’s Berkshire Hathaway Inc on Friday said it has taken a $549.1 million stake in Kroger Co, investing in the largest U.S. supermarket chain as smaller rivals struggle.

 In a regulatory filing detailing its U.S.-listed investments as of Dec.
-31, Berkshire also said it took a new 648,000 share stake in drugmaker Biogen Inc (BIIB.O) worth $192.4 million, and significantly reduced its stakes in two major banks, Wells Fargo & Co (WFC.N) and Goldman Sachs Group Inc (GS.N).
+31, Berkshire also said it took a new 648,000 share stake in drugmaker Biogen Inc worth $192.4 million, and significantly reduced its stakes in two major banks, Wells Fargo & Co and Goldman Sachs Group Inc.

 Berkshire has sold more than 86 million shares, or 21%, of its Wells Fargo stake since June 30, as the bank tries to restore its reputation following scandals over its mistreatment of customers.

-Since the scandals began erupting in September 2016, the Standard & Poor's 500 .SPX has risen 55%, while Wells Fargo is down 3%.
+Since the scandals began erupting in September 2016, the Standard & Poor’s 500 has risen 55%, while Wells Fargo is down 3%.
 Berkshire began investing in Wells Fargo in 1989.

 Kroger shares rose 3.9% and Biogen rose 1.5% in after-hours trading, a sign of investors’ regard for Buffett and the Omaha, Nebraska-based conglomerate he has run since 1965.